Garry Boniface

 This recipe is taken from " The Happy Pear".
-Huge fans of the Flynn brothers, making vegan food accessible and delicious and fun!
+We are huge fans of the Flynn brothers from Dublin, making vegan food accessible and delicious and fun!
 This recipe is packed with plant protein from lentils, supporting muscle repair and is high in fibre, great for digestion and keeping you full.

 Serves 6–8